-Tom studied at UC Davis ultimately graduating in 1983 with his degree in Viticulture and Enology.
+Tom studied at UC Davis ultimately graduating in 1983 with a degree in Viticulture and Enology.
 His first winery stint after college was for Lou Preston at Preston Vineyards in the Dry Creek Valley in neighboring Sonoma County.
 While Lou is getting up in age, we still sometimes see him at local farmers’ markets from Cloverdale to Santa Rosa.
 Tom also gained valuable international perspective on wine making from time working in Burgundy, France.

 The winery itself is not the original winery where production began, rather the early vintages were produced in a small winery next to Frank’s main house in the city of Napa (their first vintage was 1985).
 The winery next to their vineyards was built some years later.
 Today it is home to the Farella Wines and also at times houses smaller producers that Tom works with or makes wine for.

 Tom was directly responsible for creating what is still Napa’s most recent sub appellation – Coombsville.
 The formation of this geographic region has been of interest to him for many years.
 During some down time in 2008/2009 when the economy was faltering and after a previous attempt to create a sub appellation in this part of Napa (under a different name) Tom drafted a proposal and then told several vineyard neighbors his plans.
 Coombsville was granted AVA status in late 2011 (still the newest sub appellation in the Napa Valley).

 It was also during this slowdown in the economy that Tom referenced his years in the industry and realized that the wine business is cyclical and the economy would improve at some point and so to would wine sales.
 When many others were cutting back on there production Tom did not; he actually increased production!
 When the economy turned around his decision (albeit perhaps somewhat risky at the time) has benefited greatly.
 He has been able to satisfy increased demand for his wines as the wine market strengthened in the ensuing years.